(UPDATED October 15, 2021)

 Complying with Alberta Health’s Guidelines

-The CLPNA reminds LPNs that compliance with Alberta Health’s COVID-19 guidelines, such as self-quarantining and following appropriate infection prevention and control, is part of their professional practice.
-Unprofessional conduct may result in a formal complaint to the CLPNA resulting in professional discipline.
+The CLPNA reminds LPNs that compliance with Alberta Health’s COVID-19 guidelines, such as self-quarantining and following appropriate infection prevention and control measures, is part of their professional practice.
+Failing to do so may be viewed as unprofessional conduct and may result in a formal complaint to the CLPNA that may result in professional discipline.

 Additionally, LPNs have a professional obligation and duty to report unsafe practice or other unprofessional conduct in accordance with the Standards of Practice, Code of Ethics, the Health Professions Act, and other relevant legislation.
 This includes reporting to the appropriate authority such as the employer, regulatory body, or external authority if unethical or incompetent care by another care provider is suspected to ensure client safety and quality of care.